Jaykef/SwiftUI-Practice/README.md

 # Swift-UI-Practice
-My hands on learning experience of SwiftUI
+My hands on learning experience of Swift and SwiftUI

 ## 1. BIT Campus Tour
 A university campus tour app built with SwiftUI